KamilMatejuk/University/Python/README.md

 More info in [folder](Tabu_Search_TSP).

 ### CSMA_CD_Ethernet_Simulation
 Simulate Ethernet way of medium access using [CSMA/CD](https://pl.wikipedia.org/wiki/CSMA/CD).
 The medium is simulated as an array, with propagating values both ways.
-Each machine sends their own signal (e.g. signal from machine *1* looks like this: *...1111111111111111...* When a collision is detected, collisiion signal is progapated (*...cccccc...*), and machines which collided send jamming signal (*...jjjjjj...*).
+Each machine sends their own signal (e.g. signal from machine `1` looks like this: ```...1111111111111111...``` When a collision is detected, collisiion signal is progapated: ```...cccccc...```, and machines which collided send jamming signal: ```...jjjjjj...```.
 The program is a very simple approximation of ethernet connection, but shows the basic pronciples.

 ### Convert_Roman_to_Arabic
 Program to convert roman numbers to arabic.